aylinsgl/2022-Viewpoint_and_Context/README.md

 │   └───src
 ```

+Experiment 1 includes subfolders for Experiment 1a (color) and Experiment 1b (grey).

 Double click the .Rproj file to open the project in R.

 Authors: Aylin Kallmayer, Melissa L.-H. Võ, & Dejan Draschkow